-The JapanLab project aims to provide a template to integrate Digital Humanities assignments across a range of classes.
-Here we recommend a range of DH assignments for classes in Japanese history and beyond
+The JapanLab project aims to provide a template to integrate Digital Humanities and game-based assignments across a range of classes.
+Here we recommend a range of assignments for classes in Japanese Studies.

 • Timelines